conduktor/conduktor-docs/docs/navigation/console/topics/topic-consume/consume.md

 This little window present the necessary information to let you decide wether it's worth pursuing the current search or if you should rather refine it further.

-Here's how to read it.
+Here's how to read it:

 ![Statistics](assets/topic-stats-info.png)

 ## Browse records

 ### From the main table

 Once the search starts, you will see messages appearing in the main table.
 The table has 3 columns: Timestamp, Key and Value.

 :::info
 Note that the Timestamp column takes the **local timezone** of the user.
 For example, if you are producing a message from Dublin, Ireland (UTC+1) at `14:57:38 local time`, and you then consume this message from your browser (in Dublin), you will see `14:57:38`.